-The obstetrics services and many of the community-based gynecology services do not have fellow involvement.
-The obstetrics services are overseen by the Obstetrics Chief Resident, and the gynecology service is run by the Gynecology Chief Resident.
+Many of the Obstetrics, Gynecology and Minimally Invasive Surgery services are community based.
+The Obstetrics services are overseen by the Obstetrics Chief Resident and the Gynecology service e is run by the Gynecology Chief Resident.
 This gives the chief residents the autonomy needed to develop into supervising physicians as well as to select the most valuable clinical experiences for the resident teams.

 Simulation is paired with didactics to maximize resident learning and engagement.

-For 2017 we started out the year with surgical skill with 6 weeks of introductory simulations to introduce our Interns to basic surgical skills.
-Mentored by PGY-3 class, they learned had knot tying, suturing, anatomy, laparoscopy and vaginal deliveries (spontaneous, vacuum, and forceps) and cesarean sections.
+Each year in July, we started out the year with six weeks of introductory simulations to introduce our Interns to basic surgical skills.
+Mentored by PGY-3 class, they learn: knot tying, suturing, anatomy, laparoscopy and vaginal deliveries (spontaneous, vacuum, and forceps) and cesarean sections.

+The first Wednesday of each month during protected didactic time designated for Simulation training.
 Residents have 24-hour access to our dry lab which houses laparoscopic box trainers, along with laparoscopic and hysteroscopic simulators.
 Residents are expected to test for "Fundamentals of Laparoscopy."
 This grants them an objective evaluation of laparoscopic skills and they obtain a certificate documenting their proficiency in laparoscopic skills.
-In addition, residents have the opportunity to work toward accomplishments in line with the Robotic Training Network.

 We celebrate this research in the Women’s Health Institute with our Resident Research Day in the spring each year where senior residents present theirs accomplishments to our staff physicians.
 In addition, our residents have the opportunity to present their research at other local and national meetings.